CurtisBarogla/PHPImpersonnate/README.md

 ## 4. Impersonation

-ImpersonationInterface allows you to impersonate a user of your application for whatever reasons and restore your old identify after your operation is done on the impersonate user.
+ImpersonationInterface allows you to impersonate a user of your application for whatever reasons and restore your old identity after your operation is done on the impersonate user.

 It consists in some basic methods :

 Method **morph()** which allows you to morph your current user's identity to another one.
 Method **demorph()** which will restore your old user's identity from a precedent call to morph().
-Method **isMorphed** which will simply check if your current identity is not your real one but one from a mroph call.
+Method **isMorphed** which will simply check if your current identity is from a morph call.

 ### 4.1 Implementation